-The Entrepreneur in Residence (EIR) program offers FAU students, faculty, alumni and FAU Business Plan competitors an opportunity to receive one-on-one mentoring with highly experienced entrepreneurs and executives.
-The Center’s EIR program brings practical and pragmatic essentials to the entrepreneurs as they develop their business plans and throughout the launch of their entrepreneurial ventures.
+The Entrepreneur in Residence (EIR) program offers FAU students, faculty, and alumni opportunities to receive one-on-one mentoring with highly experienced entrepreneurs and executives.
+The Center’s EIR program brings practical and pragmatic essentials to entrepreneurs as they develop their business plans and launch their entrepreneurial ventures.

-The Adams Center for Entrepreneurship’s EIRs have a wealth of experience in new venture development, advising in start-up ventures, entrepreneurship education and a demonstrated history of innovation in high growth industries.
-Our EIR’s act as ambassadors to the community providing networking and development opportunities to their entrepreneurs.
-Click here for a list of 2012 & 2013 EIR bios.
+The Entrepreneur's in Residence have a wealth of experience in new venture development, advising start-up ventures, entrepreneurship education and a history of innovation in high growth industries.
+Our EIR’s act as ambassadors to the community providing networking and development opportunities to entrepreneurs.
+Click here for a list of EIR bios.

-Entrepreneurs must have thought through the business plan opportunity, conducted extensive research and formulated the basics of the business concept and plan.
+Entrepreneurs must have developed their business concept, conducted extensive research and formulate a basic business plan.

-In preparation for your appointment consider the following:
+In preparation for your appointment prepare the following:

 - Realistic capital requirements

 Participants registered for the FAU Business Plan Competition during the spring semester are encouraged to make an appoint with an EIR.

 - Send an appoinment request via email to email@example.com; include subject line "EIR Appointment Request"